Coastal Flood Advisory issued for Northern Humboldt Coast by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-28 22:00:00 PST Expires: 2022-12-29 12:00:00 PST Urgency: Future Severity: Moderate Certainty: Possible Instruction: Monitor the latest forecasts for updates on this situation.
-Target Area: Northern Trinity WINTER STORM WATCH REMAINS IN EFFECT FROM WEDNESDAY EVENING THROUGH THURSDAY MORNING ABOVE 3000 FEET * WHAT...Heavy wet snow possible above 3000 feet.
-Total snow accumulations of up to 10 inches possible.
-Winds could gust as high as 35 mph. * WHERE...Northern Trinity County. * WHEN...From Wednesday evening through Thursday morning. * IMPACTS...Travel could be very difficult to impossible.
-The hazardous conditions could impact the morning commute.
+Effective: 2022-12-28 22:06:00 PST Expires: 2022-12-29 22:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+The latest road conditions for the state of California can be obtained by calling 1-800-GAS-ROAD.
+Target Area: Northern Trinity WINTER STORM WARNING REMAINS IN EFFECT UNTIL 10 PM PST THURSDAY ABOVE 3000 FEET * WHAT...Heavy snow above 3000 feet.
+Total snow accumulations of 8 to 12 inches.
+Winds gusting as high as 40 mph. * WHERE...Northern Trinity County.
+This is includes Scott Mountain Summit and other summits on Highway 3 and Buckhorn Summit on Highway 299. * WHEN...Until 10 PM PST Thursday. * IMPACTS...Travel could be very difficult to impossible.
+The hazardous conditions could impact the morning or evening commute.

 Comments / 0